 Seeing is believing when it comes to determining the many ways that you can utilize a wood countertop.
-From rustic, reclaimed wood countertops that show marks of their previous use, to new cut wood countertops with a variety of wood types and stains, wood countertops can give your kitchen a variety of looks.
-These 9 design ideas can help give you a glimpse into the many possibilities for your home.
+From rustic, reclaimed wood countertops that show marks of their previous use, to new cut wood countertops with a variety of wood types and stains, wood countertops can makeover your kitchen in a variety of ways.
+Wooden countertops can be utilized for kitchen countertops, island tops, bar tops, tabletops, and even unique vanity tops.
+These 9 design ideas can help give you a glimpse into the many home improvement possibilities for your kitchen.

 1. Butcher Block Style

 This kitchen island countertop is made from reclaimed heart pine – the hardest, and most instantly recognizable softwood.
 The countertop matches the color of the kitchen cabinets, giving the kitchen a subtle uniformity.
 The reclaimed pine has a soft finish that complements the rustic nature of the room.